 Cancer is the second leading cause of death in the world.
 According to the Singapore Cancer Society, about 39 people are diagnosed with cancer every day in Singapore.
 Common cancers in Singapore include lung cancer, colorectal cancer, prostate and breast cancer.
 The risk of cancer increases with age and naturally Singapore’s cancer incidence will rise with our ageing population.
 Hence, it is essential to increase cancer awareness optimally.
 Greater cancer awareness will help with early cancer detection and diagnosis, allowing individuals to receive earlier effective treatment.

 We spoke with Dr. Donald Poon, a medical oncologist in Singapore.
-Dr. Poon manages all kinds of tumors in his practice, with a special interest in geriatric oncology (cancer among elderly).
+In his practice, Dr. Donald Poon manages all kinds of tumors, with a special interest in geriatric oncology (cancer among elderly).
 With his years of expertise, we sought his advice on cancer’s common problems, diagnosis, treatments, and other useful facts that we must enlighten ourselves with.

 1. First, what are the causes of cancer?